 Lives and works in Mexico City

-Carlos is an artist based in Mexico City known for his drawings, paintings, and ceramics that explore the male body, sexual desire as a creative impulse, and issues of gender and identity.
-Inspired by classical painting, naïve art and porn, his playful work reveals scenes of men naturally engaged in their games and fantasies.
+Rodríguez is known for his drawings, paintings, and ceramics that explore the male body, sexual desire as a creative impulse, and issues of gender and identity.
+Inspired by classical paintings, naïve art and porn, his playful work reveals scenes of men naturally engaged in their games and fantasies.

-I imagined the moment when you meet someone for the first time as two inevitable forces colliding.
-The animals I related most to that brute and intense force were rhinoceroses, mainly because they are solitary, very territorial and practically blind creatures.
-And, in early medieval drawings, they seemed to be wearing strange armours.
+The paintings in the series all have a short text written on the back of the canvas.
+Rodríguez imagined the moment when two people meet for the first time as two inevitable forces colliding.
+The animals he related to the most were rhinoceroses with their brute and intense force, mainly because they are solitary, very territorial and practically blind creatures.
+They were portraited in early medieval drawings wearing strange armours.

 We, two irresistible forces that have met,

 lonesome and armoured, a little clumsy and blind,